 Co-Production of Knowledge Initiative

-The Co-Production of Knowledge Initiative grew out of the conviction that there is a fundamental need for climate-related research to be conducted in partnership with and under guidance from the communities most affected by climate change.
+The Co-Production of Knowledge Initiative grew out of the conviction that there is a fundamental need for research to be conducted in partnership with and under guidance from affected communities.
 While researchers often cite benefits to local communities in their grant proposals, the communities are seldom involved in the design of the project and their participation is often in the form of data gathering.
 Even those researchers with the best intentions often bring in community members after the research plan is already in place.
 Forming more appropriate and individualized community-based solutions established by new research efforts requires the use of co-production frameworks.

 What is Co-Production of Knowledge?